Subject Matter

 2. Assessment Criteria

-Brands are assessed across seven impact themes:
+Brands are assessed on the basis of seven impact themes:

 3. Data Collection and Research

-b) external sources, including NGOs, advocacy groups and certification bodies;
+b) External sources, including NGOs, advocacy groups, and certification bodies.

 4. Transparency and Publication

-5. Assessment Methodology
+5. Assessment Method

-6. Re-screening and Updates
+6. Rescreening and Updates

 7. Use of the COSH!
 Brand Index